OpenMDAO/OpenMDAO-Framework/docs/surrogate/mult_outputs.rst

         self.DOE_Validate.workflow.add('trig_calc')

 In the printing of the information, we have now included all four of the outputs.
-For the kriging surrogate model, the answer is returned as a normal distribution.
+For the kriging surrogate model, the answer returned as a normal distribution (kriging surrogate predicts both a mean and a standard deviation for a given input).
-To generate an anwer to be used for comparative purposes, the mean must be taken of the distribution.
+When comparing the data, we just look at the mean here.
 This is why there is a ``.mu`` appended to the cos case under ``predicted_cos``.
-This is allows the mean to be calculated.
 An alternative would be to append ``.sigma`` which would return the standard deviation.

 .. testcode:: Mult_out_parts